How to Test Your Golf Cart’s Fuel Pump

 Need Further Advice?
 Give Garrett’s a Call!

-While taking your ATV or golf cart out into the snow or ice is sometimes a rare treat in South Carolina (especially in the Midlands and Lowcountry), it can be a lot of fun for the whole family.
-Taking our tips will help prevent long-term damage from hurting your ATV or golf cart’s lifespan.
+While taking your golf cart out into the snow or ice is sometimes a rare treat in South Carolina (especially in the Midlands and Lowcountry), it can be a lot of fun for the whole family.
+Our tips will help prevent long-term damage from hurting your ATV or golf cart’s lifespan.

-If you’d like further advice or tips on winterproofing your specialty vehicle, give Go With Garrett’s Golf Cars and Specialty Vehicles a call!
-We not only sell new and preowned golf carts and ATVs from brands like E-Z-Go, Bad Boy, Cushman, and Tomberlin, we also have exceptional service and repair staff on-hand happy to answer your questions or give your low-speed vehicle a tuneup.
-Reach us by phone at (843) 881 8894 for Charleston, (803) 407 2687 for Columbia, (864) 862 7709 for Greenville, or contact us online at any time!
+If you’d like further advice or tips on how to winterize your golf cart, give Go With Garrett’s Golf Cars a call!
+We not only sell new and preowned golf carts and ATVs from brands like E-Z-Go and Cushman, and Tomberlin, we also have exceptional service and repair staff on-hand happy to answer your questions or give your low-speed vehicle a tuneup.
+Reach us by phone at (843) 881 8894 for Charleston, (864) 862 7709 for Greenville, or contact us online at any time!